-Regardless of your relationship status, know that you are loved no matter what.
-Especially by the one who loved you first.
+Regardless of your relationship status, know that you are loved no matter what — especially by the one who loved you FIRST.
+The One who created you, who “knitted [you] together in [your] mother’s womb” (found in Psalm 139, verse 13).

 Love is from God.